SERLatBTH/StarterGuide-DobotMagician/README.md

 4. Open the demo for the desired programming language or platform using your preferred IDE.
 5. Inside you will find the API for the Dobot Magician as well an example code.
 6. Connect the Dobot Magician to your computer and run the demo.
 Note: in case you are using mobile application and would like to run the mobile demo, you will need to connect the Bluetooth module to be able to communicate with the robot.
 Go to the [Bluetooth module](#bluetooth-module) section to learn how to connect it.
 For common system, we have supported DLLs for secondary developer.
 You can call DLL directly to control Dobot Magician without development related to communication protocol.

-* Dobot DLL
-    The source codes and precompiled files can be found in DobotDLL directory.
-Please use Qt 5.6 software to check source codes.
-In addition, the corresponding DLLs for Windows 32-bit, Windows 64-bit, Linux and Mac can also be found in this directory.

-* Compiling
-    Please download the Qt version for your system and install it.
-The download path is [here](https://download.qt.io/archive/qt/5.6/5.6.0/).

-    NOTICE: If the Qt library is used when compiling DLLs, please use the Qt software with MSVC compiler and compile Dobot DLLs with MSVC.

-* Usage
-    * For Windows OS, please add the DLLs directory to environment variable Path.
-    * For Linux OS, please add the following statement at the end of ~/.bash_profile file and restart computer.

-    Program 1.1 Add statement in Linux OS

-    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:DOBOT_LIB_PATH

-   * For Mac OS, please add the following statement at the end of ~/.bash_profile file and restart computer.

-    Program 1.2 Add statement in Max OS

-    export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH: DOBOT_LIB_PATH

 ### SDK Demos Content